- November 3, 2017

 Centrally located just below Houston Street, one block east of the Bowery, the Stanton Building is outside NYC’s flood zone and perfectly sited to address the urgent need to develop climate change mitigation and adaptation skills.
 We envision a new kind of socially resilient community center where one can gain practical skills and knowledge to reduce impacts, increase voluntary care for nature and strengthen community relationships.

-This proposal, shaped by community visioning since 2012, addresses two of the biggest challenges facing our parks city-wide - climate change and homelessness.
-Let’s make the Stanton Building a creative climate action center plus homeless outreach service that, during disruptions, can also act as an emergency hub for the public.
+This proposal, shaped by community visioning since 2012, addresses two of the biggest challenges facing our parks city-wide - climate change and healthy recreation.
+Let’s make the Stanton Building a creative climate action lab, and it can provide indoor art, wellbeing and recreation, plus act as an emergency hub for the public during disruptions.
 This forward-facing vision can become a model for under-utilized Park buildings throughout the City.

+See work in progress at bit.ly/SB18deck.
 In November 2018, the City announced they will move the storage out of the building!
+We worked with a great team of Pratt design students in spring 2019 to optimize the potential!

 Our work began with visioning the Stanton Building’s indoor and outdoor uses and engaging a broad cross-section of the area’s diverse, often low-income residents, officials, NGOs, and press in the process.
 The first $1million in funding, earmarked for new restrooms, was allocated by Manhattan Borough President Brewer and Council Member Chin.
 They have indicated their support (including financial) for the necessary renovations to return the building to public use.
-Approved by the Community Board, restrooms will open in 2019.
+Approved by the Community Board, and under construction as of Feb 2019, the new public restrooms will open in 2020.

-In keeping with NYC Parks mission, which highlights “resilient and sustainable parks, public spaces, and recreational amenities,” meetings with the Parks Department, Department of Homeless Services, and other agencies take place continually.
+In keeping with NYC Parks mission, which highlights “resilient and sustainable parks, public spaces, and recreational amenities,” meetings with the Parks Department, and other agencies take place continually.
 What would be inside this model green culture space?
-An all ages, hands-on Climate Action – Resiliency Lab with skills building programming led by numerous community members and organizations, including: bicycle innovation and ‘repair cafe’, gardening and nature regeneration, local energy, waste reduction, community mapping and urban design – all will be part of this meeting and mutual aid ‘makerspace’, along with other community and family health, wellness, and creative activities that build self-reliance and self-esteem for all participants.
+In addition to meeting practical and recreation needs of the park, an all ages, hands-on Community Climate Action Lab with resiliency- and skills-building programming led by numerous community members and organizations, including: bicycle innovation and ‘repair cafe’, gardening and nature regeneration, local energy, waste reduction, community mapping and urban design – all will be part of this meeting and mutual aid ‘makerspace’, along with other community and family health, wellness, and creative activities that build self-reliance and self-esteem for all participants.